barnabyfryer/barnabees_simulators/README.md

 **Notes**

-This model is used in the publications Fryer et al., 2018 JGR: Solid Earth and Fryer et al., 2019, PAGEOPH.
+This model is used in the publications Fryer et al., 2018 *JGR: Solid Earth* and Fryer et al., 2019, *PAGEOPH*.

 **Assumptions**